Cloud Adoption in Government Sector: What’s the Trend?

 According to Gartner, less than 5% of government private clouds are enjoying full cloud features.

-“What this highlights is that there are political benefits to talking about moving to cloud, even where that transition is not taking place in a meaningful way,” explains Cannon.
+“What this highlights is that there are political benefits to talking about moving to the cloud, even where that transition is not taking place in a meaningful way,” explains Cannon.

 However, poor implementation can cause harm to the public as well as governments, ultimately impacting the flow of public services, Gartner adds.